Diffusion Limit For The Random Walk Metropolis Algorithm Out Of stationarity: Introduction

-We mention for completeness that the non stationary case has also been considered in \cite{Pill:Stu:Thi:12,Ott:Pil:Pin:Stu}, for the pCN algorithm and for the SOL-HMC (Second Order Langevin - Hamiltonian Monte Carlo) scheme, respectively.
+We mention for completeness that the non stationary case has also been considered in \cite{Pillai2014,Ottobre2016}, for the pCN (preconditioned Crank-Nicolson) algorithm and for the SOL-HMC (Second Order Langevin - Hamiltonian Monte Carlo) scheme, respectively.
 These algorithms are well-defined in the infinite dimensional limit and hence do not require a scaling of the time-step which is inversely proportional to a power of the dimension.
 On a related note, we remark that when we want to sample from measures of the form \eqref{targetmeasure}, RWM is not the optimal choice.
 Indeed both pCN and the SOL-HMC exactly preserve the Gaussian measure $\pi_0$ and hence, in the case $\Psi\equiv 0$, such algorithms are exact; it is for this reason that they are well-defined in the infinite dimensional limit, and do not require a scaling of the time-step with dimension.
-However it is still of interest to study the behaviour of RWM on measures of the form \eqref{targetmeasure} because they provide an explicit class of non-product measures for which analysis is possible.
+However it is still of interest to study the behaviour of RWM on measures of the form \eqref{targetmeasure} because they provide an explicit class of non-product measures for which analysis is possible and for which the scaling of cost with dimention is the same as in the product case, suggesting broader validity of the conclusions in the papers \cite{{MR2137324}, JLM12MF,JLM12LT}.